openstack/i18n/doc/source/ptl.rst

 I18n Mailing List Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addtion to IRC, I18n team communication takes place via a mailing
+In addition to IRC, I18n team communication takes place via a mailing
 list.
 The `Mailing List Administrator
 <http://lists.openstack.org/cgi-bin/mailman/admin/openstack-i18n>`__
 is watching new subscribers, not allowed posts, and all the other